 2. Demonstrate and apply cultural competency in nutrition and dietetic practice.

 3. Adapt nutrition and dietetic practice to be appropriate to the specific socio-cultural, economic and organisational context of health care.

 4. Critically assess opportunities to enhance the effectiveness of nutrition and dietetic practice in different country contexts.

-5. Develop and apply skills in leadership, team building, networking, and communication in an international nutrition context
+5. Develop and apply skills in leadership, team building, networking, and communication in an Australian and international nutrition context.

 6. Demonstrate a professional, ethical and entrepreneurial approach advocating for excellence in nutrition and dietetics.